Skip to main content

 How Do Program Types and Accommodations Intersect?

 Wellness programs can be broadly categorized, and the ADA’s rules apply differently depending on their structure.
 Programs that do not involve any disability-related inquiries or medical exams, such as providing a gym membership subsidy or offering a seminar on healthy eating, are not subject to the incentive limits and design requirements.
-However, the moment a program requires a (HRA) or a biometric screening, it falls under the stricter ADA regulations.
+However, the moment a program requires a health risk assessment (HRA) or a biometric screening, it falls under the stricter ADA regulations.

 A critical aspect of any wellness program is the requirement to provide reasonable accommodations for employees with disabilities.
 This ensures equitable access to the program and its rewards.
 For example, if a company offers a reward for completing a 5k run, it must provide an alternative way for an employee who uses a wheelchair to earn the reward, such as completing a certain number of physical therapy sessions.